We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

-Two brothers who are both doctors founded American Well, which recently rebranded as Amwell.
-They wanted to make basic healthcare more affordable and eliminate barriers such as distance, mobility, and time.
+Two brothers who are both doctors founded American Well, which was rebranded as Amwell.
+They wanted to make basic healthcare more affordable and eliminate barriers, such as distance, mobility, and time.

 When using the service, you’ll be matched with doctors in your state.
 Appointment costs vary by type, with urgent care visits starting at $79 before insurance.

-In addition to general medical questions, Amwell also has nutritionists available for consultation.
-Its video therapy services are widely acclaimed.
+In addition to urgent care and general medical questions, Amwell also has a variety of other video medical services available:

 - widely acclaimed therapy

 - breastfeeding support

 - nutrition counseling